veillette/physics-book/contents/ch26Telescopes.md

-Telescopes, like microscopes, can utilize a range of frequencies from the electromagnetic spectrum. [[Figure 4]](#Figure4)(a) shows the Australia Telescope Compact Array, which uses six 22-m antennas for mapping the southern skies using radio waves. [[Figure 4]](#Figure4)(b) shows the focusing of x rays on the Chandra X-ray Observatory—a satellite orbiting earth since 1999 and looking at high temperature events as exploding stars, quasars, and black holes.
+Telescopes, like microscopes, can utilize a range of frequencies from the electromagnetic spectrum. [[Figure 4]](#Figure4)(a) shows the Australia Telescope Compact Array, which uses six 22-m antennas for mapping the southern skies using radio waves. [[Figure 4]](#Figure4)(b) shows the focusing of X-rays on the Chandra X-ray Observatory—a satellite orbiting earth since 1999 and looking at high temperature events as exploding stars, quasars, and black holes.
-X rays, with much more energy and shorter wavelengths than RF and light, are mainly absorbed and not reflected when incident perpendicular to the medium.
+X-rays, with much more energy and shorter wavelengths than RF and light, are mainly absorbed and not reflected when incident perpendicular to the medium.
 But they can be reflected when incident at small glancing angles, much like a rock will skip on a lake if thrown at a small angle.
 The mirrors for the Chandra